 Description: This course is an introduction to the history and philosophy of the fire service.
 It reviews the career options that are available and examines the tactical and fire suppression responsibilities of the fire service.
-SUNY GEN ED-n/a; NCC GEN ED-n/a

 FRS 102 - Fire Safety and Tactics